docker/docs/engine/admin/volumes/index.md

 - When you want to store your container's data on a remote host or a cloud provider, rather than locally.

-- When you need to be able to back up, restore, or migrate data from one Docker host to another, volumes are a better choice.
+- When you need to back up, restore, or migrate data from one Docker host to another, volumes are a better choice.
 You can stop containers using the volume, then back up the volume's directory (such as `/var/lib/docker/volumes/<volume-name>`).